University of Ottawa Award for Excellence in Research

 - recommendations of department chairs and departmental teaching personnel committees;

-- at least three letters from external assessors who will be asked by the faculty to assess the importance of the member’s contributions within her field and how the research work has influenced the discipline by specifying what information allows them to state that the researcher has earned distinction for herself and for the University as a result of the importance and exceptional characteristics of her research work,
+- at least two letters from external assessors who will be asked by the faculty to assess the importance of the member’s contributions within her field and how the research work has influenced the discipline by specifying what information allows them to state that the researcher has earned distinction for herself and for the University as a result of the importance and exceptional characteristics of her research work,

 with appropriate modifications to (c) where necessary.